 • He not only preaches what we need to do to reach God, but what God has done to reach us (Matt.
 5:24, 36).

 • Jesus does not preach a set of rules and methods: He preaches a Person!
 (John 6:28-29).
-That is why Jesus disregarded the religious precepts over the Sabbath, because people keep the Sabbath and do not really have real peace or rest.
-He is Sabbath!
-When you discover the rest in Him, every day becomes a Sabbath.
+That is why Jesus disregarded the religious precepts over the Sabbath, because

-Only Jesus can answer and fulfill the “why?” question.
-So many people seek fulfillment in money, wealth, muscle, love, power and prestige to finally, when they have everything their heart desires, still feel empty and unfulfilled.
+Only Jesus can answer and fulfil the “why?” questions.
+So many people seek fulfilment in money, wealth, physical perfection, erotic love, power, and prestige to finally, when they have everything their heart desires, still feel empty and unfulfilled.
 However, the moment I act like Jesus, I feel inwardly: Yes, that’s right!
 I feel alive and fulfilled!
 These Jesus-moments are liberating and the highest heavenly experience!

 To know Christ is LIFE!

 “Until we all come to the unity of the faith and of the knowledge of the Son of God, to a mature man, to the measure of the fullness of Christ” (Eph.
-4:13).
+4:13 NKJV).

 For my joy is this